 CANADA STOCKS-TSX set for fifth straight monthly gain on rebound hopes

-Aug 31 (Reuters) - Canada's main stock index eased at the open on Monday but was still set for its fifth straight month of gains amid historic global stimulus and optimism around a post-pandemic economic rebound.
+Aug 31 (Reuters) - Canada's main stock index fell on Monday but was still set for its fifth straight month of gains amid historic global stimulus and optimism around a post-pandemic economic rebound.

 (Reporting by Shashank Nayar in Bengaluru; Editing by Ramakrishnan M.)